aris-space/project-swarm/README.md

 Workflow for implementing a new feature:

 1) Setup:
-- Always begin by working from the develop branch.
+- Always begin by going to the develop branch.
 - Create a separate branch for the new feature to keep changes isolated.

 2) Developing the Feature: